I’m pretty sure that you must have heard the next term being used widely online in the last couple of years. i.e. Cloud Computing.

 Now let’s look at the cloud deployment models.

 Private cloud: This is where cloud infrastructure is entirely controlled by an organization and managed either by the company itself or a third party and can be located off-site or on-site.
 Computing resources are behind the corporate firewall.
+And the cloud computing can also secure your data using the private cloud.

 Community cloud: In this, cloud infrastructure is owned and shared by multiple companies with a shared concern.

-The benefits of cloud computing are scalability, sustainability, agility, reliability, economies of scale, faster time to market and developing prototypes with enhanced efficiency.
+The benefits of using cloud computing are scalability, sustainability, agility, reliability, economies of scale, faster time to market and developing prototypes with enhanced efficiency.

 Why Companies Love the Cloud?